Editor’s note: This article originally appeared on PSW in 2012, however the information is still quite relevant and worth revisiting.

 With this approach - which I will call “zonal coverage” - it’s advantageous to minimize the overlap between the box-to-box coverage patterns.
 The goal and challenge for the system designers and technicians setting up the system is to try to achieve smooth sonic transitions from zone to zone.

-Electro-Voice X-Array on the big AC/DC world tour last year. (click to enlarge)
+Electro-Voice X-Array on the big AC/DC world tour a few years back.

 This system is constructed such that listeners are not exposed to sound emanating from boxes that are in close physical proximity to each other and at different distances.
 More simply put, sound from multiple sources arriving at the ear at differing times equals “not so good.”